-17 of the best international sportives to ride in 2018 - Cycling Weekly
+15 of the best international sportives to ride in 2019 - Cycling Weekly

 Unlike the Étape, the Marmotte’s route does not change from year to year.

-The route covers over 174km from Bourg d’Oisans to Alpe d’Huez and the amount of climbing puts amateurs through their paces on a Tour de France style high mountain day.
+The route covers over 174km with 5000m of climbing, from Bourg d’Oisans to Alpe d’Huez and the amount of climbing puts amateurs through their paces on a Tour de France style high mountain day.

 The sportive is usually a sell out despite there being 7000 places available.
 You’ll need a medical certificate and insurance to ride.